hennypurnomo/Keyword-Extraction/readme.txt

-Precision, recall, f-measure

 This project aims to create a generic pipeline for automatically extracting keywords in a given document.

-1. There are 4 folders on this project. figure - storing the result of generated figure. csv - storing the training dataset, testing dataset, and result of predicted keywords pickle - storing the processed result from certain result on this system
+There are 4 folders on this project. figure - storing the result of generated figure. csv - storing the training dataset, testing dataset, and result of predicted keywords pickle - storing the processed result from certain result on this system